Flexibility and efficiency in industrial automation

 Internet of Things shaking up automation

-The operations of modern automation systems have been strongly affected by the Internet of Things (IoT), i.e. the industrial Internet, which enables digital communications and data transfer between different devices, generating a system network between different systems.
+The operations of modern automation systems have been strongly affected by the Internet of Things (IoT), i.e. the Industrial Internet, which enables digital communications and data transfer between different devices, generating a system network between different systems.
 It can be said the IoT has already boosted the management of different kinds of plant data, and will increasingly do so in the future.

 Process devices are becoming increasingly smart and produce ever growing amounts of data.
 This data is transferred via the IoT and used in conjunction with business operations data for further analysis.
 Correctly and systematically collected data enables the efficient utilisation of the industrial Internet in boosting business operations.

-When building an automation system, it is important to understand what kind of production technology the end customer uses at its production plant.
+When building an automation system, it is important to understand what kind of production technology the end customer uses at the production plant.
 Production and process control applications are often designed and configured for a specific end user or production plant, even though the application platforms, development software and systems used are standard packages.

 Typically an application platform consists of a SQL database, an automation interface and a user interface base, on top of which all modules are installed.
 In the user interface base data processing can be illustrated visually using 3D modelling and/or panoramic images and applications can be seamlessly integrated with production automation.
 Users can view vital production information in a readable format on control room workstations, on the office wall or on various mobile devices.